 Michigan’s Upper Thumb Festival Season Starts in Bay Port

-The festival concludes on Sunday at noon with a fish-eating contest.
+The festival concludes on Saturday at dusk with Fireworks!

 A Bite of Bay Port Fish Sandwich History